-The French Bulldog and Pug have got together to create a seriously cute pup, who is more commonly known as the Frug.
+The French Bulldog and Pug create a seriously cute mix, who is more commonly known as the Frug.
 While his name sounds a bit grumpy, he is anything but!
 He is a spunky little dude who is full of cheekiness, affection and love for life.
 He hates to be left alone, and while he is very adaptable to most family homes there are a few things that you need to be aware of before you invite this little chap into your life.

 While the way this pup acts will largely depend on which parent breed he takes after, there are definitely some breed commonalities that will show up in your Frug that you’ll want to be aware of.
 These pups make incredible companions and are becoming a very popular designer dog breed because of how cuddly & mellow they are.